NMSU, Kill agree on 5-year contract extension - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The University of Texas at El Paso received a $5 million grant from the National Science Foundation to provide financial support and professional development experiences to talented students in the field of computer science.
 As part of NSF’s Scholarships for STEM (S-STEM) program, the...

-LAS CRUCES, N.M. — El Paso Electric said they decided to close all of their walk-in locations.
-People CBS4 spoke with said they were shocked to hear the news and they did not agree with the decision.
-"It’s gonna hurt the community it really is and they should keep...
+LAS CRUCES, N.M.
+(KFOX14/CBS4) — El Paso Electric said they decided to close all of their walk-in locations.
+People KFOX14 spoke with said they were shocked to hear the news and they did not agree with the decision.
+"It’s gonna hurt the community it really is and they should...

 EL PASO, Texas (KFOX14/CBS4) — The City of El Paso got an update on the feasibility study done on the downtown arena project also known as Multi-Purpose Performing Arts and Entertainment Center, during Tuesday's meeting.
 The study examined whether the neighborhood where the downtown arena project could be built...

-Mayor discusses future of Downtown arena project, buildings in Union Plaza area
+El Paso mayor talks about next steps for Downtown arena, buildings in Union Plaza area

 El Paso DEA seized over 2 million fentanyl, fake pills in west Texas, New Mexico in 2022

-Note: Updated: large law enforcement presence in Westway; schools placed on lockdown